Fault Protection Layouts

 (Distributed Sources Across the System)

-Best for: larger sites with PV/BESS distributed
+Best for: larger sites with distributed PV and BESS resources

 Key features

-• Multiple sources connected at different points
+• Multiple sources connected at different system points

 • Bidirectional fault contribution paths